AILabSDU/Workstation/README.md

 ## Accesss
 1. Please install [AnyDesk](https://anydesk.com/en) according to your platform.
-2. After launching AnyDek please enter the following Remote Desk ID:
+2. After launching AnyDek please enter the following Remote Desk ID: **673490380**
-# 673490380
 3. You will be provided with a password to login.
+Please don't share the password with anyone.
 Please enter that password next.
-4. You should see the desktop of the remote computer running on Linux.
+4. You should see the desktop of the remote computer running on Linux next.

 ## Run python scripts